 Stallings is a somewhat small town located in the state of North Carolina.
 With a population of 16,145 people and five constituent neighborhoods, Stallings is the 64th largest community in North Carolina.
-Stallings has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Stallings was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Stallings economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Stallings, where the median household income is $85,193.00.

 Stallings real estate is some of the most expensive in North Carolina, although Stallings house values don't compare to the most expensive real estate in the U.S.

 Stallings is a decidedly white-collar town, with fully 85.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Stallings is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Stallings who work in sales jobs (14.46%), management occupations (13.17%), and office and administrative support (10.46%).